-1. Ignore the violations.
+1. Ignore the reseller policy violations on Amazon.

 In some cases, the manufacturer has tried dealing with the rogue retailer directly and had no luck stopping the behavior.
 Maybe they could not identify or communicate with the seller.
 Or perhaps they sent a warning message and the retailer simply ignored it and continued with its unauthorized sales listings.
 And the manufacturer doesn’t know what else to do.